A single copy of this article may be reprinted for personal, noncommercial use only.

 Plan B One-Step, Next Choice and Ella are the only morning-after pills that have Food and Drug Administration approval in the U.S. However, other brands of morning-after pills are available around the world.

-Plan B One-Step is available over-the-counter — without a prescription — to women age 15 and older.
+Plan B One-Step is available over-the-counter without prescription.
 Next Choice is available over-the-counter for women age 17 and older.
 Ella is available only with a prescription from your doctor or health care provider.

 Why it's done